sdytr/linat/README.md

 argument for linat client options (see the "Options" section above).

-For each of the API functions listed below, be sure to examine the linked Recurly documentation for information about payloads.
+For each of the API functions listed below, be sure to examine the linked iNat documentation for information about payloads.

 * [The API](#the-api-)
   * [Comments](#comments-)